Baptiste-Lecoutre/pokeemerald-expansion/README.md

 - Buff the encounters at Sky Pillar after the conflict in Sootopolis is solved.
 - When a Gym Leader rematch is ready to happen, make said gym's trainers battle the Player again.
 - Add a NPC that changes IVs, another one that changes EVs, and a last one that changes nature.
 See Evie&Ivy in IE.
-- Free up some space for flags and vars by checking trainer flags or if player has items.
+- Free up some space for flags and vars by checking trainer flags or if player has items + useless flags like FLAG_SYS_B_DASH
 - Free up some trainers (Rival, Aqua/Magma leaders) by checking MAPSECs and other story-related flags.
 Could use a generic TrainerPartyOverride func
 - Try to recover the item desc header native behavior by checking if the player has the item. destroying window could be checked by its window id
+- Add a teleporter to be able to change between regionals forms of pokemons? (galarian birds, alola, galar...)
+- Add soaring & Eon flute?